-Have chatbots and video reached the customer service tipping point?
+Have chatbots and video reached the customer service tipping point?by

 As customer service channels, both chatbots and video have historically underwhelmed consumers.
 But has COVID-19 enabled them to win round companies and customers?